-- 23.5.5 If the Signatory does not dispute WADA's assertion of non-compliance or the consequences or reinstatement conditions proposed by WADA within twenty-one days of receipt of the formal notice, the assertion will be deemed admitted and the consequences and reinstatement conditions will be deemed accepted, the notice will automatically become a final decision, and (subject only to any appeal filed in accordance with Article 13.6) it will be enforceable with immediate effect in accordance with Article 23.5.9.
-The decision will be publicly reported as provided in the International Standard for Code Compliance by Signatories. - 23.5.6 If the Signatory wishes to dispute WADA's assertion of non-compliance, and/or the consequences and/or the reinstatement conditions proposed by WADA, it must notify WADA in writing within twenty-one days of its receipt of the notice from WADA.
-WADA shall then file a formal notice of dispute with CAS and that dispute will be resolved by the CAS Ordinary Arbitration Division in accordance with the International Standard for Code Compliance by Signatories.
-WADA shall have the burden of proving, on the balance of probabilities, that the Signatory is non-compliant.
-If the CAS Panel decides that WADA has met that burden, and if the Signatory has also disputed the consequences and/or the reinstatement conditions proposed by WADA, the CAS Panel will also consider, by reference to the relevant provisions of the International Standard for Code Compliance by Signatories, what consequences should be imposed and/or what conditions the Signatory should be required to satisfy in order to be reinstated. - 23.5.7 WADA will publicly report the fact that the case has been referred to CAS for determination.
-Each of the following Persons shall have the right to intervene and participate as a party in the case, provided it gives notice of its intervention within 10 days of such publication by WADA: (a)

-(a) the International Olympic Committee and/ or the International Paralympic Committee (as applicable), and the National Olympic Committee and/or the National Paralympic Committee (as applicable), where the decision may have an effect in relation to the Olympic Games or Paralympic Games (including decisions affecting eligibility to attend/participate in the Olympic Games or Paralympic Games); and (b)
+- 23.5.5 If the Signatory does not dispute WADA's assertion of non-compliance or the consequences or Reinstatement conditions proposed by WADA within twenty-one days of receipt of the formal notice, the assertionnon-compliance asserted will be deemed admitted and the consequences and Reinstatement conditions proposed will be deemed accepted, the notice will automatically become and will be issued by WADA as a final decision, and (subject-onlywithout prejudice to any appeal filed in accordance with Article 13.6) 13.6) it will be enforceable with immediate effect in accordance with Article 23.5.9.
+23.5.9.
+The decision will be publicly reported as provided in the International Standard for Code Compliance by Signatories. - 23.5.6 If the Signatory wishes to dispute WADA's assertion of non-compliance, and/or the consequences and/or the Reinstatement conditions proposed by WADA, it must notify WADA in writing within twenty-one days of its receipt of the notice from WADA.
+In that event, WADA shall then file a formal notice of dispute with CAS, and that dispute will be resolved by the CAS Ordinary Arbitration Division in accordance with the International Standard for Code Compliance by Signatories.
+WADA shall have the burden of proving to the CAS Panel, on the balance of probabilities, that the Signatory is non-compliant- (if that is disputed).
+If the CAS Panel decides that WADA has met that burden, and if the Signatory has also disputed the consequences and/or the Reinstatement conditions proposed by WADA, the CAS Panel will also consider, by reference to the relevant provisions of the International Standard for Code Compliance by Signatories, decide (a) what consequences should be imposed from the list of potential consequences set out in Article 23.5.12 of the Code; and/or (b) what conditions the Signatory should be required to satisfy in order to be Reinstated. - 23.5.7 WADA will publicly report the fact that the case has been referred to CAS for determination.
+Each of the following Persons shall have the right to intervene and participate as a party in the case, provided it gives notice of its intervention within 10ten days of such publication by WADA: - 23.5.7.1 (a) the International Olympic Committee and/or the International Paralympic Committee (as applicable), and the National Olympic Committee and/or the National Paralympic Committee (as applicable), where the decision may have an effect in relation to the Olympic Games or Paralympic Games (including decisions affecting eligibility to attend/participate in the Olympic Games or Paralympic Games); and - 23.5.7.2 (b) an International Federation, where the decision may have an effect on participation in the International Federation's World Championships-/and/or other International Events and/or on a bid that has been submitted for a country to host the International Federation's World Championships.-and/or other International Events.

-(b) an International Federation, where the decision may have an effect on participation in the International Federation's World Championships/International Events and/ or on a bid that has been submitted for a country to host the International Federation's World Championships.
-Any other Person wishing to participate as a party in the case must apply to CAS within 10 days of publication by WADA of the fact that the case has been referred to CAS for determination.
-CAS shall permit such intervention (i) if all other parties in the case agree; or (ii) if the applying Person demonstrates a sufficient legal interest in the outcome of the case to justify its participation as a party.
+Any other Person wishing to participate as a party in the case must apply to CAS within 40ten days of publication by WADA of the fact that the case has been referred to CAS for determination.
+CAS shall permit such intervention (i) if all other parties in the case agree; or (ii) if the applying Personapplicant demonstrates a sufficient legal interest in the outcome of the case to justify its participation as a party.